 The project area is located in a rural area with one industrial emission source located nearby in Ballyragget.
 Glanbia Ingredients Limited is located within one kilometre from the Ballyragget proposed substation.
 The plant is located on the opposite side of the river Nore, on the N77 between Ballyragget and Durrow.
-Glanbia operate the plant under the Integrated Pollution and Prevention Control Licence (IPPCL) P0359-02, this Licence is currently under review (P0359-03).
+Glanbia operate the plant under the Integrated Pollution and Prevention Control Licence (IPPCL) (P0359-03).
 Ambient air quality is influenced by emissions from the Glanbia Plant in the vicinity of Ballyragget, agricultural activity, domestic heating and vehicle emissions.
+The most recent EPA PRTR (Pollution Release and Transfer Register) data for the plant is 2011 which concluded that all air emissions were below reporting thresholds as set in their IPPC Licence and do not give rise to exceedances of air quality in the area.

 At present, the bulk of the land surrounding the subject sites are primarily agricultural land.
-The closest receptors and dwelling house distances to substations are shown in Table 10.1.
+The closest receptors and dwelling house distances to substations are shown in Table 12.3.

 Location Receptor Approximate Distance (m)

 Coolnabacky Dwelling/Farm 821

-Quarry 400

 Ballyragget Dwelling 134

-Grave Yard <40
+Cemetery <40

 Glanbia Plant 720

 Kilkenny Dwelling 185

-Table 10.1 Nearest receptors to Substations
+Table 12.3 Nearest receptors to Substations